dywisor/roverlay/doc/rst/usage.rst

 .. _LOG_LEVEL:

 LOG_LEVEL
    Sets the default log level.
-Log targets that don't have their own log level set will use this value.
+Log targets will use this value unless they have  their own log level.

    Defaults to <not set> - all log targets will use their own defaults